To the Members of Essar Ports Limited

 |Particulars ||For the year ended March 31 2018 ||For the year ended March 31 2017 ||For the year ended March 31 2018 ||For the year ended March 31 2017 |

 |Total Revenue ||42299.17 ||75004.60 ||2343.10 ||3524.58 |

 |Profit / (Loss) for the year ||2372.02 ||1322.66 ||(141.35) ||(4106.30) |

 Considering the funds requirement for meeting the operations the Board has notrecommended any dividend for the financial year ended March 31 2018.

 3. MANAGEMENT DISCUSSION & ANALYSIS

-The discussion and analysis below covers the financial results and business outlook foritsSubsidiary'sfinancial the year 2017 2018.
+The discussion and analysis hereunder covers Company's & and business outlook foritsSubsidiary'sfinancial the year 2017 2018.
 This outlook is based on assessment ofthe current business environment and Government policies.
 The change in future economicand other developments are likely to cause variation in this outlook.

 Awards and Accolades